HL7/us-safr/input/pagecontent/specification.md

 3. **Submit MeasureReport Bundle** The dQM Evaluation Engine uses an HTTP POST to submit the [SafrMeasureReportBundle](StructureDefinition-us-safr-measurereport-bundle.html) to the MeasureReport Recipient.
 The MeasureReport Recipient validates the Bundle and proceeds to load the data into other NHSN systems (details of such systems are out of scope for this IG).

-4. **Forward to NHSN Systems:** The MeasureReport Recipient fowards the validated MeasureReport Bundle content to other back-end NHSN systems (details of such systems are out of scope for this IG).
+4. **Forward to NHSN Systems:** The MeasureReport Recipient forwards the validated MeasureReport Bundle content to other back-end NHSN systems (details of such systems are out of scope for this IG).